 Kita no Tenmangu Shrine:

 Take the 59 bus from Shijo or Sanjo in downtown Kyoto.

 Take the Keifuku Railways train to Kita no Hakubaicho, walk two blocks along Imadegawa Dori.
 (Tel: 075 461 0005)

 Chionji flea market is on a much smaller scale than Toji and Kita no Tenmangu, specializing in hand-made crafts.
 Chionji market is held on the 15th of each month, and it is often easy to get a space on the morning of the market.
-The market is on the north east corner of Hyakumanben near Kyoto University.
+The market is in the grounds of Chionji Temple on the north east corner of Hyakumanben near Kyoto University.